websauna/websauna/docs/source/narrative/modelling/crud.rst

 Introduction
 ============

 Websauna comes with :term:`CRUD`.

-CRUD is designed for :term:`SQLAlchemy` models, but can be storage mechanism agnostics and you can use with any arbitrary persistency mechanism.
-CRUD supports :doc:`form autogeneration <../form/autoform>`, so that a CRUD UI can be generated automatically for your model.
-CRUD is extensively used by :term:`admin`, but you can as well roll it standalone.
+* CRUD is designed for :term:`SQLAlchemy` models

+* CRUD supports :doc:`form autogeneration <../form/autoform>`, so that a CRUD UI can be generated automatically from SQLAlchemy models.

+* CRUD is abstract and supports plugging in other data sources besides SQLAlchemy (see :py:class:`websauna.system.crud.CRUD` and :py:class:`websauna.system.crud.sqlalchemy.CRUD`).

+* CRUD is extensively used by model :term:`admin` interface

 CRUD elements
 =============